Click for homepage

 • Wooden case with box joints 1

-• Rectangular windows
+• Rectangular rotor windows (rather than circular)

 • Power terminals fitted to lid rather than base